cs1302uga/cs1302-ce26/README.md

    Remember, the rider should be actively engaged in the process as well.

 1. Use Maven to compile and run the code.
+Then, add some print statements to convince your instructor or TA that your code is working.
+Use initial board configurations that you can compute manually at first.

-After you've confirmed that it compiles and runs, please add and commit your changes to the repository.
+1. Add and commit your changes to the repository.

 **CHECKPOINT**